HARMONYREN-EOD/website/pages/index.md

   </p>

   <p class="hero-subtext">
-    Join the Open Innovation Collective HARMONY連, then study, submit your ideas, and create together.
+    Join the Open Innovation Collective HARMONY連.<br/>Then study, submit your ideas, and create together.
   </p>

   <a href="/get-involved" class="btn-accent">Get Involved</a>